dbt-labs/shopify-data-warehouse/customizations.md

 # Customizations
-Based on your company, there are essential customizations that you need to make dependent on your preferences and location.
+Based on your company, there are essential customizations that depend on your preferences and location.

 ### Timezone